rylincoln/developer.fulcrumapp.com/_general/webhooks.md

 See the above example payloads for details of what each event will look like.

+### Inspecting The Payload

+It can be helpful to use a service such as [RequestBin](https://requestb.in/) for inspecting the actual webhook payloads sent by Fulcrum, while developing your endpoints.

 ### Active/Inactive

 A webhook can be either active or inactive.
 By default, a webhook is active.